Gwen Stefani, Blake Shelton ‘Arguing’ On ‘The Voice’ Set, Honeymoon Stage Over?

 A post shared by Gwen Stefani (@gwenstefani) on

-It was previously reported that both Blake Shelton and Gwen Stefani were offered massive cash bonuses to keep their fun flirtation going on camera throughout the season, although insiders claim that it has not necessarily been easy for the mother of Kingston, 10; Zuma, 8; and Apollo, 3, and her country singing lover to do.
+It was previously reported that both Blake Shelton and Gwen Stefani were offered massive cash bonuses to keep their fun flirtation going on camera throughout the season.

+Although insiders claim that it has not necessarily been easy for the mother of Kingston, 10, Zuma, 8, and Apollo, 3, and her country singing lover to do.

-When this season of The Voice first began, Shelton and Stefani were giggling and silly with one another, playing up their romance for The Voice audience alongside their fellow coaches, Maroon 5 frontman Adam Levine and R&B singer Alicia Keys.
+When this season of The Voice first began, Shelton and Stefani were giggling and silly with one another, playing up their romance for The Voice audience alongside their fellow coaches; Maroon 5 frontman Adam Levine and R&B singer Alicia Keys.

 A post shared by Gwen Stefani (@gwenstefani) on